 MRI imaging has measured this.
 Women with endometriosis have significantly more fluid in their peritoneal cavity during the days around their period, and the amount of fluid they're holding directly correlates with how much bloating they report.
 This is why sometimes the bloating feels like weight you're actually carrying, not just the sensation of distension.

-More concerning: a 2024 study tested women with endometriosis for small intestinal bacterial overgrowth, or SIBO (when bacteria overgrow in your small intestine where they're not supposed to be).
-SIBO prevalence in the general population is estimated at 20–30%, compared to 5–15% in healthy controls.
-In endometriosis patients with GI symptoms specifically, one 2025 study (Halfon et al.) found rates as high as 91.9%.
+More concerning: a 2025 study (Halfon et al.) tested endometriosis patients with GI symptoms for small intestinal bacterial overgrowth, or SIBO (when bacteria overgrow in your small intestine where they're not supposed to be).
+In this cohort — patients already undergoing breath testing due to GI complaints — 91.9% tested positive for SIBO or intestinal methanogen overgrowth, compared to 83.1% of GI-symptomatic controls.
 Having SIBO significantly increases the likelihood of severe bloating.
-[12] We still don't know whether endometriosis causes the dysbiosis, or whether the dysbiosis makes endometriosis worse, but the link is undeniable.
+We still don't know whether endometriosis causes the dysbiosis, or whether the dysbiosis makes endometriosis worse, but the link is undeniable.

 Your endometriotic lesions release chemicals that sensitize immune cells called mast cells living in your gut and abdomen.
 When estrogen surges in the late luteal phase, these primed mast cells degranulate, releasing histamine and tryptase.
 This increases how porous your gut lining becomes and triggers fluid secretion into your intestines.

-A 2023 biopsy study looked at colon tissue in women with and without endometriosis.
-The women with endometriosis had significantly higher mast cell density.
-[14] Because mast cell activation is triggered by hormones, it happens cyclically, which is why your symptoms follow your menstrual cycle so predictably.
+Research shows that mast cell density is elevated in endometriotic tissue and that estrogen triggers degranulation, releasing histamine and other mediators.
+Because mast cell activation is triggered by hormones, it happens cyclically, which is why your symptoms follow your menstrual cycle so predictably.

 This is the piece that frustrates many women most: you're not overreacting.
 Your nervous system genuinely is treating normal sensations as a threat.

-A 2022 brain imaging study (fMRI) showed that women with endometriosis had abnormal responses in their brain to rectal distension, specifically in regions that process pain and emotion (the insula and anterior cingulate cortex).
-[18] This works both ways: your pelvic disease amplifies what you feel in your gut, and gut distension can amplify your pelvic pain.
+Brain imaging studies show that women with endometriosis have abnormal neural processing in pain and emotion regions — including the insula and anterior cingulate cortex — compared to women without the disease.
+This works both ways: your pelvic disease amplifies what you feel in your gut, and gut distension can amplify your pelvic pain.

 This explains the mismatch you might feel.
 Someone without endometriosis might have more visible bloating than you do, but you feel far worse.
 Your nervous system is treating normal events like emergencies.